ra1028/Carbon/README.md

 You can declare fixed size component by implementing `referenceSize(in bounds: CGRect) -> CGSize?`.
 Returned `CGSize` value is used to the size of component on the list UI.
 Note that UITableView ignores width.
 If returning `nil`, it falls back to default value such as `UITableView.rowHeight` or `UICollectionViewFlowLayout.itemSize` defined in `Adapter`.
-Returns `nil` by default, it works as automatic sizing.
+Returns `nil` by default and it works as automatic sizing.

 Definition below is the simplest implementation.